 Lean meats, cottage cheese, and other protein-rich foods reduce your hunger.

-A study of overweight men found that those who ate a quarter of their calories from protein saw a halved reduction in their desire to snack when compared to a group that consumed less protein.
+A study of overweight men found that those who ate a quarter of their calories from protein saw a halved reduction in their desire to snack compared to a group that consumed less protein.

 You Need More Shuteye